Forward-Operators/whisper11/README.md

 ## What is this?

-This is a very quick and dirty integration between p[OpenAI Whisper](https://openai.com/research/whisper) speech-to-text, [ChatGPT](https://openai.com/blog/chatgpt) and [Eleven Labs](https://beta.elevenlabs.io) text-to-speech technology.
+This is a very quick and dirty integration between [OpenAI Whisper](https://openai.com/research/whisper) speech-to-text, [ChatGPT](https://openai.com/blog/chatgpt) and [Eleven Labs](https://beta.elevenlabs.io) text-to-speech technology.

 It can use local Whisper model running locally (using Georgi Gerganov's amazing [whisper.cpp](https://github.com/ggerganov/whisper.cpp)) or use OpenAI API.
 As a fallback for Eleven Labs Voice, it can use local macOS `say` command.